ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

 [Jasmine](https://jasmine.github.io/) is an unit testing framework for JavaScript, to describe tests and expected results.

 ## TDD for angular component
-We strongly recommend to study [this tutorial](https://angular.io/guide/testing) Let start by the first user story:
+We strongly recommend to study [this tutorial](https://angular.io/guide/testing) and this article about [TDD tutorial](https://www.ibm.com/cloud/garage/tutorials/introduction-to-test-driven-development)

+Let start by the first user story:
 ```
 As a end user, Bob want to access the set of features offered by the portal from a central page, with nice layout with simple navigation, so that he can easily with ambiguity select the function he wants.